-In addition to SNAP boosting the food purchasing power of individuals and families, SNAP is also an economic multiplier that infuses money into local economies.
-Every dollar spent in SNAP benefits helps generate between $1.50 and $1.80 in economic activity.
+In addition to boosting the grocery purchasing power of eligible individuals and families, SNAP is an economic multiplier that infuses money into local economies.
+Every dollar in SNAP benefits spent helps generate an estimated $1.50 in economic activity.

 What’s Feeding America Doing?

 SNAP policy is largely set by the farm bill, which is reauthorized by Congress about every five years.
 In the next farm bill, Feeding America calls on Congress to: